zhong-macklin/Bot/README.md

-# SimpleBot
+# Bot
-Working bot with only the basics
+Tweeting bot with only the basics functionalities working.